Delicious pan-fried Chinese dumplings filled with shrimp and sweet corn.

 - 1/2 cup vegetable broth

 - Cut the green and white parts of the green onions into thin slices.
 Place in a medium bowl.
-Add the drained corn, sesame oil, ginger, and 1 tablespoon of the soy sauce to the bowl.
+Add the drained corn, sesame oil, ginger, and soy sauce to the bowl.

 - Chop the shrimp into small pieces and add to the bowl.
 Stir until combined.